GPTP-workshop/gptp-workshop.github.io/schedule.md

 We normally start at 9:00 am on the first day, that is June 6, 2024, and end after lunch on the last day, that is June 8, 2024.

-GPTP-2024 will be held at University of Michigan, LSA Building, ground floor, 500 S State St, Ann Arbor.
+GPTP-2024 will be held at the main campus of University of Michigan, Weiser Hall, 10th floor, 500 Church Street, Ann Arbor.

 ### Thursday, June 6, 2024